Name: Jimmy White

 By this point Jimmy was into his mid-thirties and starting to struggle, suffering a semi-final defeat to Hendry in 1995 and falling out of the top 16 just two years later.
 He did gain a measure of revenge over Stephen in 1998 as he defeated his old rival 10-4 in the first round at Sheffield, but his run that year ended in the quarter-finals against Essex Exocet Ronnie O’Sullivan.

-Still, he had at least moved up three places in the rankings to 18th and following a reasonable season, he edged his way back into the top 16 again.
-This only lasted for one season though as he slipped back a couple of places again at the end of the 2000/1 campaign.
+Still, he had at least moved up three places in the rankings to 18th and following a reasonable 1998/9 season, he edged his way back into the top 16 again.
+This was not to prove a permanent renaissance however as he slipped back a couple of places again at the end of the 2000/1 campaign.

 Revival

-Again though, you can never write off White and he regained his elite status once again the following year, making his first ranking event final in nine years at the British Open before losing to Peter Ebdon.
+Jimmy could not be written off however and following a series of improved results was to reach his first ranking event final in nine years at the British Open before losing to Peter Ebdon.
 Another good run to the semis of the Grand Prix ensured that he moved up to 11th though and he would eventually stay in the top tier for another five years, a run capped by a hugely popular 9-7 victory in the 2004 Players Championship against Paul Hunter.

 Sharp decline